Robinpig/Note/docs/CS/Distributed/Consensus.md

 The consensus problem may be considered in the case of asynchronous or synchronous systems.
 While real world communications are often inherently asynchronous, it is more practical and often easier to model synchronous systems, given that asynchronous systems naturally involve more issues than synchronous ones.

 In synchronous systems, it is assumed that all communications proceed in rounds.
 In one round, a process may send all the messages it requires, while receiving all messages from other processes.
 In this manner, no message from one round may influence any messages sent within the same round.

 ## FLP Impossibility

-Paper [Impossibility of Distributed Consensuswith One Faulty Process](https://dl.acm.org/doi/pdf/10.1145/3149.214121) assumes that processing is entirely asynchronous; there’s no shared notion of time between the processes.
+Assumes that processing is entirely asynchronous; there’s no shared notion of time between the processes.
 Algorithms in such systems cannot be based on timeouts, and there’s no way for a process to find out whether the other process has crashed or is simply running too slow.
 Given these assumptions, there exists no protocol that can guarantee consensus in a bounded time.
 No completely asynchronous consensus algorithm can tolerate the unannounced crash of even a single remote process.